-Since SEU zoning has a larger lot size requirement and similar uses to EU zoning, it is not anticipated to diminish the enjoyment of safety or quality of life in existing neighborhood within the area.
+The applicant proposes to build single-family residence on the property.
+The request is not anticipated to diminish the enjoyment of safety or quality of life in the existing residential area.

-B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

-Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request.

-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns;
+- B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The historical land use patterns can be characterized as single-family residences on properties ranging in size from .23 acres to 8 acres in size.
+The historical land use patterns of the surrounding development can be characterized as single-family residences on properties 0.30 acres to 0.71 acres in size.